FOGProject/fog-docs/docs/management/web/config.md

 -   Click the download icon
 -   Select a file name for your kernel, to make it the default kernel leave the name as **bzImage**
        * *!!! tip
-	    If you set it to a different name, you can set a host to use t in the [[host-management#Kernel]]
+	    If you set it to a different name, you can set a host to use t in the [[hosts#Kernel]]
 -   Click the **Next** Button